 I’ve pondered that for a while and I now my response would be “good for you.”

-I see this shift as a corrective to the type of Christianity they were raised in—where the afterlife is the pressing question, the heart of the gospel message—and a move toward a more biblical-looking faith, where (you might want to be sitting down) afterlife seems to be, at best, of occasional interest.
+I see this shift as a corrective to the type of Christianity they and many of us old people were raised in—where the afterlife is the pressing question, the heart of the gospel message—and a move toward a more biblical-looking faith, where (you might want to be sitting down) afterlife seems to be, at best, of occasional interest.

 Afterlife is mentioned in the Bible, of course, and perhaps for that reason the correction of this generation is more of a hyper-correction—swinging to the other extreme to balance things out.
-Such broad swings are needed from time to time as we flawed humans continue to try to come to terms with the mystery of faith.
+Such broad swings are needed from time to time as we flawed humans continue to try to come to terms with the mystery of faith and of ultimate reality.

 Nevertheless, the idea that a core focus of the New Testament is on the afterlife is certainly an extreme position.
 The truer focus is on the salvation of God here and now, what difference all this Jesus and kingdom of God business makes now.
 [PSA: A study of how “save/salvation/savior” are used in the New Testament really drives this point home.]